 Gateway to Homes and Communities provides homeless families and individuals with essential household items on moving into their new tenancy.

-We provide free items of second hand furniture and starter packs.
-We run this project in partnership with Rock Trust and Fresh Start.
+On a referral basis we provide free items of second hand furniture and starter packs.
+We run this project in partnership with Fresh Start.

 How to apply